 Nicole Y. Lamb-Hale

-Nicole Y. Lamb-Hale is a Managing Director at Kroll, a global leader in risk mitigation, compliance, security, and incident response solutions.
-Based in Washington, DC, Ms. Lamb-Hale has more than 25 years of executive level experience spanning the private and public sectors.
+Nicole Y. Lamb-Hale is Vice President and General Counsel at Cummins, Inc., a global power leader that designs, manufactures, distributes, and services a broad portfolio of power solutions.
+Ms. Lamb-Hale has 30 years of executive level experience spanning the private and public sectors.

 Ms. Lamb-Hale has extensive manufacturing and global supply chain management experience from her law practice of 18 years, her distinguished service as a U.S. Senate confirmed trade official and her consulting practice dedicated to helping companies identify and mitigate commercial risks.
 In her law practice, Nicole represented global original equipment manufacturers and Tier One and Tier Two suppliers in significant business transactions, including out of court restructurings and bankruptcy proceedings, with a particular focus on the automotive industry.
 Her work ranged from negotiating customer accommodation and access agreements in the automotive industry to crafting cross border strategies addressing the interplay between U.S. and foreign legislative and regulatory regimes.
 In her policy and advocacy role as the Assistant Secretary of Commerce for Manufacturing and Services in the International Trade Administration at the U.S. Department of Commerce, her work included negotiating with foreign government counterparts on significant market access issues such as offsets and localization, and advocacy on behalf of U.S. companies pursuing foreign government tenders.
 In this role, her sectors of focus included aerospace, automotive and energy industries.
 Last, in her consulting practice, Ms. Lamb-Hale works closely with manufacturing companies to evaluate business opportunities, including the vetting of potential partners, and navigate the interplay between their business objectives and the regulatory environments of global markets.